PerfectStorms/BE-03/module01/lesson05_conditions/README.md

 ## Homework

 ### 1. Task with "if" statement
-What will be output to the console?
+What will be displayed on the console as a result?
 ```java
 int a = 7;
 int b = --a;